Container

 Culture & Indulgence

 Start your day with a relaxed stroll along Kaiserstraße.
-In the morning, it is still peaceful and empty here.
-In addition to numerous shops, you will also find charming cafés away from the shopping mile in the small fan-like streets.
-If you follow one of the fan beams north, you will reach the castle, which houses the Baden State Museum.
-Do not miss a climb up the 42-metre castle tower.
-From the top, you will be treated to a fantastic view over the city’s fanlike layout.
-Before you leave the palace for lunch, it is worth stopping by the adjacent botanical garden.
+In the morning, the main shopping street is still calm and quiet.
+Away from the bustling mile, small fan-like side streets invite you to linger in charming cafés.
+Follow one of the fan beams north and you will reach the castle, which houses the Baden State Museum.
+Don't miss a climb up the 42-metre castle tower.
+You will be rewarded with fantastic view over the city’s unique fan-shaped layout.
+Before heading off to lunch, take a moment to unwind in the adjacent botanical garden.
 Here you will find a place of peace in the middle of the city.

 Hungry?
 Even the journey to the Cantina Majolika is a pleasure.
-Follow a path marked with blue tiles through the palace garden into the nearby forest, where you can enjoy regional and international delicacies in the courtyard of the Majolika ceramics factory.
+Follow a path marked with blue tiles through the palace garden into the nearby forest, where you you can enjoy regional and international delicacies in the atmospheric courtyard of the traditional Majolika ceramics factory.

-The proximity to France is evident everywhere in Karlsruhe, where joie de vivre and gastronomy are writ large!
 The acclaimed Baden cuisine includes numerous locally produced specialities, characterised by the finest regional ingredients.
 Our recommendation for dinner: the Oberländer Weinstube.
-The very best creative German gourmet cuisine is served in the stylishly furnished rooms of the 1826 building, with its secluded inner courtyard garden.
+The very best creative German gourmet cuisine is served in the stylishly furnished rooms of a historic 1826 building, with a secluded garden courtyard providing the perfect evening setting.

 ZKM - Zentrum für Kunst und Medien